-We are a strong farm family with an even stronger commitment to our land and all it produces.
+We are a strong farm family with an even stronger commitment to our land and everything it produces.
 It is our commitment to the land and all it offers that inspires us to grow the glorious bounty we share with our customers.
 We take great pride in providing the freshest, most beautiful fruits and vegetables, amazing plants, and healthful meats.
 See the “Produce” page for more about our farming philosophy.
 The Lunenburg Farm, at 1410 Lancaster Avenue, is open seasonally with a fabulous selection of plants from April to July and a pop-up farmer’s market Thursdays and Sundays June through October.
-The New Braintree Farm, at 1205 Barre Rd, is just beautiful and a joy to drive by or walk about.
+The New Braintree Farm, at 1205 Barre Rd, is simply beautiful and a joy to drive by or walk about.
 We welcome a visit to the New Braintree greenhouses where you can find us by chance most any day in the Spring.
 The farm is also available to CSA members anytime – just try to give us the heads up!

-Glenn’s oldest daughter Kate purchased a farm in Hardwick in 2007 and has been busy clearing land for pastures and building facilities for the growing population of livestock.
+Glenn’s oldest daughter Kate purchased a farm in Hardwick in 2007 and has cleared land for pastures and built facilities for the growing population of livestock.
 Recently she completed her own abattoir!
 She sells her pasture raised meats at area farmers’ markets, restaurants, and through her meat CSA.
 Kate occupies the stalls next to us at BPM.

 Curtis, Glenn’s oldest son, works with us and runs the Lunenburg CSA and market in the summer.
 If you’ve ever been to our stand at any of the markets, you will have seen his impressive display of cherry tomatoes!
-He and his wife Halley own Still Life Farm where they raise specialty fruits and crops and have a winter CSA program.
-Many of their lovely fruits, cherry tomatoes and other specialty items can be found on our displays at market.
+He and his wife Halley own Still Life Farm where they raise specialty fruits and storage crops and have a fantastic winter CSA program.
+Many of their lovely fruits, cherry tomatoes and other specialty items can be found on our market displays.